 With so many Halloween happenings in Westchester and the Hudson Valley, it can be hard to narrow down the choices.
 While many events are clearly geared toward older kids, the Halloween Train Show at Lasdon Park in Katonah is perfect for preschoolers, younger elementary kids or anyone who falls on the lower end of the scare-o-meter.

-The show is open on Saturdays and Sunday until October 29, 2017, and we have the scoop on what you need to know—including when kids can come fore free!
+The 2018 show is open on Saturdays and Sundays throughout October, plus Monday, October 8, and we have the scoop on what you need to know!
 Looking for more spooktacular things to do?
 Consult our Halloween Guide and sign up for our newsletters.

-The Friends of Lasdon Park & Arboretum are once again transforming the grounds into a Halloween spectacle, this year with a cool Alice in Wonderland theme.
-For those wondering if it's a good fit for their little ones, we visited last year and found that while there was no shortage of scary monsters and grim reapers, there was very little gore (and it doesn’t hurt that things are always a lot less scary in the sunshine).
+The Friends of Lasdon Park & Arboretum are once again transforming the grounds into a Halloween spectacle.
+For those wondering if it's a good fit for their little ones, we visited recently and found that while there was no shortage of scary monsters and grim reapers, there was very little gore (and it doesn’t hurt that things are always a lot less scary in the sunshine).

 Train lovers will delight over the speeding trains racing though the haunted villages.

-This year's theme is Down the Rabbit Hole Walk.
-In addition to the train display, visitors can check out the Fairy Garden Room and the Conservatory's new Tropical Treatures, The Rainforest exhibit.
-There is also a Veterans Museum Exhibit, as well as a hay maze, live entertainment and music on scheduled days, face painting, story time and more.
+In addition to the train display, visitors can check out the Fairy Garden Room and the Conservatory's Tropical Treasures, The Rainforest exhibit.
+There is also a Veterans Museum Exhibit, as well as a hay maze, live entertainment and music on scheduled days, face painting, storytime and more.

-The train display is located in the main house, and this year's theme centers around classic children's stories.
+The train display is located in the main house.
 For parents of curious kids, take note that last year's display featured buttons that kids could push to activate different areas.
 The rest of the display was completely hands-off, and a short plexiglass barrier surrounded the edges to prevent tempted hands.
 Small kids who had trouble seeing could use use a tall stepstool at one end for an overhead view.

 As with last year, families can make their way through the outdoor Dinosaur Garden.
 Sure, it’s no Museum of Natural History, but preschoolers in the dino phase will love it.
 There will also be a meet-and-greet with the "resident dinosaur" at select times.